Winter Weather Advisory from SAT 6:00 AM CST until SAT 9:00 PM CST

-Winter Weather Advisory from SAT 6:00 AM CST until SAT 9:00 PM CSTNew
+Winter Weather Advisory from SAT 6:00 AM CST until SAT 9:00 PM CSTUpdated

 Issued by National Weather Service – Sioux Falls, SD